Clinical Fellows in Law (Full-Time)

-The Clinical Fellows in Law program offers support to talented academically inclined practitioners who seek to spend one to two years working full-time in a law school’s clinical program(s) with the goal of entering the legal academy as a clinical professor.
+The Clinical Fellows in Law program offers support to talented academically inclined practitioners who seek to spend one year working full-time in a law school’s clinical program(s) with the goal of entering the legal academy as a clinical professor.

 Applicants are expected to identify one or more institution(s) and program(s) with which they are interested in affiliating, describe the kinds of clinical duties they hope to undertake, identify a proposed supervisor and/or mentor, and propose a timeline for entering the clinical teaching market.
 Applicants who approach and obtain the approval of their target institution in advance of applying will be in a stronger position to obtain this fellowship.
 The Clinical Fellowship will include a teaching component.
 It may also include a scholarship component (i.e., a proposed academic paper) if expected by the applicant’s proposed affiliate institution or desired by the applicant (and permitted by the affiliate institution).

-A distinguished group of clinical professors with select the Clinical Fellow(s).
+A distinguished group of clinical professors will select the Clinical Fellow(s).
 Criteria considered include but are not limited to the following:

 - Dedication to teaching and scholarship